-Custodians.
-When a Custodian position becomes available, the Director of Public Works shall notify the Union Steward that a vacancy exists and the location and hours of work of said vacancy.
-The Union Steward shall call a meeting of all Custodians and will have internal bidding for that vacancy and others that become available.
-When all internal bidding is complete, the Union Steward shall notify the Director of Public Works of the results of the internal bidding and which vacancy has to be posted.
-The Director of Public Works shall have one (1) week to challenge the results of the internal bidding.
-Said challenge shall be made with good and sufficient reason and not in an arbitrary and capricious manner.
-If the challenge is accepted by the Union, the Steward shall have another meeting of the Custodians and do another internal bidding.
-At the end of this bidding, the process above shall be followed again.
+Custodians: When a custodian position becomes available, within ten (10) working days, the DPW Director shall notify the Union Steward that a vacancy exists and the location and hours of work of said vacancy.
+Within fourteen (14) calendar days, the Union Steward shall call a meeting of all custodians and will have internal bidding for that vacancy and others that become available.
+When all internal bidding is complete, the union steward shall notify the DPW Director of the results of the internal bidding and which vacancy has to be posted.
+The DPW Director shall have one (1) week to challenge the results of the internal bidding.